pig8pig/imc-prosperity-3/README.md

 Rather than relying on blind optimization or overly complex machine learning models, we focused on simple, robust strategies, critically questioning the validity of every signal and making sure we understood why an edge should exist before committing to it.
 Throughout the competition, we maintained a disciplined skepticism toward strategies that appeared to work "in backtest" but lacked theoretical or empirical justification.

 Ultimately, we are proud of how we approached the challenge: balancing rigor, adaptability, and humility throughout.
+We believe that the methodology and principles we applied offer serve as a strong foundation for eventual future competitions and real-world trading alike.

-While the final ranking might not fully reflect the consistent quality of our decisions, we believe that the methodology and principles we applied offer a much deeper measure of success — and serve as a strong foundation for eventual future competitions and real-world trading alike.
+We genuinely hope that teams of all experience levels could learn something valuable from this algorithmic write-up — whether you're preparing for a future Prosperity competition or simply looking to deepen your understanding of algorithmic trading.
+Our goal was not just to present strategies, but to share the full depth of our thinking: how we approached each problem, how anyone could have discovered the same insights, and the critical reasoning behind every decision.
+We tried to explain everything we knew as transparently as possible, in the hope that it can serve both as a strong starting point for new participants and as a thoughtful reference for anyone aiming to push their skills further next year.

 PS: How does it feel to get smoked by some business undergrads? 😜